IMUFace: Towards Always-On 3D Facial Reconstruction via Earphone Inertial Sensing: Related Work

 \section{Related Work}

-In non-wearable 3D face reconstruction, various algorithms have been developed to address challenges posed by unconstrained photo collections and achieve high-fidelity reconstructions.
-These methods can be categorized based on their core algorithmic approaches: morphable models, photometric stereo techniques, and deep learning-based solutions.
+The field of non-wearable 3D face reconstruction has advanced significantly, driven by developments in morphable models, photometric stereo methods, and deep learning approaches.
+These methods address challenges such as variations in pose, illumination, and image quality, enabling high-fidelity reconstruction from unconstrained inputs.

-Morphable models (3DMMs) have been a cornerstone in 3D face reconstruction due to their ability to represent facial geometry and texture in a compact form.
-Roth et al.~\cite{roth2016adaptive} introduced an adaptive method for reconstructing 3D face surfaces from unconstrained photo collections using a 3DMM.
-They employed a coarse-to-fine fitting strategy that allowed the model to adapt even to low-quality image sets, thereby expanding its applicability.
-This approach improved the quality of reconstructions and handled variations in pose, expression, and illumination more effectively.
-Roth et al. further advanced this work in~\cite{roth2015unconstrained}, where they proposed an algorithm capable of generating accurate 3D face models from diverse 2D images without metadata about cameras or timing.
-By leveraging a standard field-based Laplace editing technique, they ensured robustness across varied imaging conditions.
+Morphable Models serve as a foundational tool for compactly representing facial geometry and texture.
+Roth et al.~\cite{roth2016adaptive} introduced an adaptive 3DMM-based method for reconstructing faces from unconstrained photo collections.
+Their approach utilized a coarse-to-fine fitting strategy, enhancing robustness against low-quality images and diverse imaging conditions.
+An earlier work~\cite{roth2015unconstrained} proposed an algorithm for generating accurate 3D models from 2D images without relying on metadata, incorporating Laplace editing to improve resilience to pose and illumination variations.

-Photometric stereo is another key technique used in 3D face reconstruction, especially when dealing with extensive photo collections.
-Roth et al.~\cite{roth2015unconstrained} utilized this method to capture detailed surface normals from multiple viewpoints, enabling the construction of accurate 3D models.
-The integration of photometric stereo with landmark constraints provided a powerful means to drive surface reconstruction while maintaining fidelity to the input images.
-Moreover, Xie et al.~\cite{xie2021scifi} explored photometric stereo in the context of smartphone-based reconstruction, demonstrating how calibrated screen lighting can be used to recover fine-grained textures and micro facial features.
-Their method addresses practical limitations such as hand jitter through the use of face landmarks for alignment and outlier normal elimination techniques.